turingschool-examples/student_enrollments_ar/README.md

 # Student Enrollments
+## Many to Many Practice

+Start by writing db migrations and setting up the M2M relationship:

+1. Create a courses table.
+Courses have a name, and belong to a teacher.
+Include the necessary reference to the teachers table.
+2. Create an enrollments (joins) table: Courses have many students and students can enroll in multiple courses.
+Each enrollment has the necessary foreign keys, and a grade (integer)
+3. Set up the necessary models and model specs with relationship assertions.

 ## Complex Queries

 This repository is a reworking of the [Complex Queries workshop](https://backend.turing.edu/module2/misc/complex_queries) that can be completed as SQL-only; this repository will ask the same questions but can be completed using ActiveRecord or SQL.